 Although the trek to Mardi Himal Base Camp is not as challenging as some of the other treks in Nepal, it still involves ascending to high altitudes, which can cause altitude sickness in some trekkers.
 It’s essential to acclimatize properly, stay hydrated, and follow the guidance of experienced guides to avoid any health risks.

-What is the average altitude of the Mardi Himal Trek?
+Average altitude of the Mardi Himal Trek:

 The Mardi Himal Trek is a moderate-level trek in Nepal that takes trekkers through a range of altitudes.
 The average altitude of the Mardi Himal Trek is around 3,500 meters (11,483 feet) above sea level.